lprichar/DeltekReminder/README.md

 1.0.0.14 - Aug 22, 2013
 -------------
 * Fixed: You can now log out via the web browser and the app won't redirect you to the log in page and tell you your password is incorrect
+* Fixed: The app now silently fails if it can't register itself in startup due to security restrictions

 1.0.0.13 - Aug 16, 2013
 -------------